Classic Buffalo Spotlight: Santasiero’s Restaurant

 The food though.
 The food is what keeps people coming back.

 Don’t expect a menu when you sit down.
 Look up, and your food options take up the entire back wall offering mostly classic Italian comfort food.
 Some of the staples include spaghetti, ravioli and stuffed shells along with Santasiero’s famous pasta e fagioli, linguini and clams and as advertised on the sign outside of the restaurant, beef on weck.
-Oh, and you can get anything ‘parmigian’d’ (covered with melted cheese) for just $4.00 extra.
+Oh, and you can get anything ‘parmigian’d’ (covered with melted cheese) for about $4.00 extra.
 Need me to repeat that?
 Anything.
 Parm’d.